top of page

 Qualified Employer

-An employer is an eligible small business employer if
+An eligible small business employer is one that:

-• it employed an average of fewer than 50 employees on business days during the taxable year and
+• Employs fewer than 50 employees on average during the tax year (apply aggregation rules under IRC §414).

-• provides differential wage payments under a written plan to every qualified employee.
+• Provides differential wage payments under a written plan to all qualified employees.

 Coordination with Other Credits

-IRC § 45P(c) provides a rule to coordinate the IRC § 45P credit with other credits under Chapter 1 of the Code (§§ 1 through 1400T) that are calculated taking into account employee compensation.
-Under this rule, the amount of any such other credit determined with respect to compensation of an employee must be reduced by the amount of the § 45P credit determined with respect to that employee.
+IRC §45P(c) requires reducing other credits based on employee compensation (e.g., research credit under §41) by the amount of the §45P credit for that employee.
+In general, the amount of any such other credit determined with respect to compensation of an employee must be reduced by the amount of the §45P credit determined with respect to that employee.

 For example, the amount of any research credit or orphan drug credit otherwise allowable for compensation paid to any employee may be reduced by the credit for differential wage payments figured for that employee.